 A Visit to Mount Congreve, co.
 Waterford

-Features along the route included the diverse and sometimes unusual charms of an Oriental pagoda, a waterfall, a dell and a Grecian temple.
-Whoever Monty, Molly and Paddy are, they all had places named after them along the upper parts of the walk.
+Features along the route included the diverse and unusual charms of an Oriental pagoda, a waterfall, a dell and a Grecian temple.

-For information on opening times and latest prices you can visit their website here: mountcongreve.
+For more information and latest prices visit their website here: Mount Congreve.